 To preserve the integrity of the PCF logo, always maintain a minimum clear space around the logo.
 This clear space isolates the logo from competing graphic elements such as other logos, copy, photography and/or background patterns that may divert attention.
-The minimum clear space for the PCF logo is defined as the height (or width) of one of the rounded boxes within the logo (indicated by the “X” to the right).
+The minimum clear space for the PCF logo is defined as the height of group of rays within the logo (indicated by the “X” to the right).
 This minimum space should be maintained around the entire brand mark as the logo is proportionally enlarged and/or reduced in size.
 Refer to the illustration to the right for the clear zones guidelines.

 Across applications, every effort should be made to use the full-color Pinellas Community Foundation (PCF) logo, on a white or contrasting background.

 The logo must be on a background that provides enough contrast to be clearly legible.
 Use of the PCF logo on a color background must be pre-approved by PCF staff.

 Any questions about logo use should be directed to the Director of Community Impact.